rdlf0/minesweeper/README.md

 # To do:
-- ~~performance improvement - precalculation of the cell value on init~~
 - settings UI
-- game sharing - generate URL with encoded game state
+- game sharing - generate URL with encoded game/board state
-- option for UI hint - highlighting the adjacent cells on hover